Father of Invention

-Father of Invention is a 2010 American comedy-drama film directed by Trent Cooper, and stars Kevin Spacey, Camilla Belle and Johnny Knoxville.
+Father of Invention is a 2010 American comedy–drama film directed by Trent Cooper, and stars Kevin Spacey, Camilla Belle and Johnny Knoxville.

-Synopsis
+Plot

-Robert Axle, a New Orleans-based infomercial guru, loses it all when one of his inventions maims thousands of customers.
+Robert Axle, a New Orleans–based infomercial guru, loses it all when one of his inventions maims thousands of customers.
 After eight years in a maximum-security prison, Axle is ready to redeem his name and rebuild his billion-dollar empire.
 But first he must convince his estranged daughter to let him live with her and her quirky, over-protective roommates.